Who Am I?

 My MIT Maker Portfolio Should Give You a Good Idea

-I am Grayson.
 I am a attending California State University Long Beach and studying Mechanical Engineering.
 I am and Eagle Scout in the boy Scouts of America.
-Have indecently built 4 different 3D printers, one of which I designed from the ground up.
+I have built 4 different 3D printers, one of which I designed from the ground up.
 I have also collaborated with others to built 4 more 3D printers, one of which was my Eagle project, and that 3D printer was donated to my local middle school.
 I am passionate about science, technology, design, engineering, and 3D printing.
 If you would like to work with me on any projects or anything else, do not hesitate to contact me through the contact form.

 A History of My Involvement with 3D Printing

 I initially got into 3D printing buy purchasing a Printrbot Jr (picture bellow) kit, and through a combination of my inexperience in 3d printing and the plywood design of the printer, I was never really able to get quality prints out of it.
 I ended up selling it on Ebay because of this and started saving up for a higher quality printer.
 Also, the CEO of Printrbot, Brook Drum is a really active and great member of the 3d printing community.
 Link to Printrbot: http://printrbot.com/